 A good script captures the prospect’s interest in less than 15 seconds.
 In other words, your team must convey the value of your proposal and prove that your offer is beneficial to them.

 It’s not as easy as it sounds.
-Catchphrases on the script must have an impact and attract attention.
-Most call centers don’t get it right from the get go.
+Catchphrases in the script must have an impact and attract attention.
+Most call centers don’t get it right from the get-go.
 This is why it’s important to alternate, test, and modify scripts as your campaign unfolds.

 Rule #3: Accept the “No”